 A recent movie, "Amazing Grace," tells the almost unknown story of how one Englishman, William Wilberforce, forced Parliament and the whole British nation to really SEE the horror of the slave trade.
 Until Wilberforce, slavery had been common at all times, in all places, and in all cultures.

-Here is the new piano solo arrangement of this most famous of Christian tunes:
+Here is the new easy piano solo arrangement of this most famous of Christian tunes:

 Yes, the timing is doubled.
 I'm predicting your students will have no problem at all with this time signature.